 Skip to main content

-The elite field has been partially announced for the Feb.
+The elite field has been announced for the Feb.
 1 Kagawa Marugame International Half Marathon.
 The women's race has a good matchup up front between 2 of the stars of last year's race, Dolphine Omare and Isobel Batt-Doyle, and British duo Eilish McColgan and Charlotte Purdue.
-The current #1 woman in Japanese collegiate athletics, Daito Bunka University's Sarah Wanjiru, is an interesting debut, with Japanese hopes pretty much resting on Tokyo World Championships marathon team members Yuka Ando and Kana Kobayashi.
+The current #1 woman in Japanese collegiate athletics, Daito Bunka University's Sarah Wanjiru, and sub-15 5000 m runner Susan Kamotho who has yet to run even 10000 m are interesting debuts, with Japanese hopes pretty much resting on Tokyo World Championships marathon team members Yuka Ando and Kana Kobayashi.

 Last year's runner-up Emmanuel Maru is the favorite in the men's race, but right behind him there's a tasty duel between collegiate half marathon record co-holders Richard Etir and Kotaro Shinohara.
-Past Fukuoka International Marathon winner Sondre Moen and Josphat Ledama Kisaisa round out the front end of the field.
+Past Fukuoka International Marathon winner Sondre Moen, Dennis Kipruto, Yuma Nishizawa and Josphat Ledama Kisaisa round out the front end of the field.

 The relocation of the National University Men's Half Marathon from Tachikawa to Marugame last year had a profound impact on the level of collegiate men's times, with Shinohara going sub-60, 14 other university men running 60 minutes, and 37 more running 61 minutes.
-Along with the now-graduated Shinohara, 3 of the 60-minute men from last year, Kento Baba, Hiromichi Nonaka and Haru Taninaka, are back, and expect even more once the full field is announced.
-We'll update this listing once that happens.
+Along with the now-graduated Shinohara, 5 of the 60-minute men from last year, Kento Baba, Hiro Konda, Hiromichi Nonaka, Hikaru Tsujihara and Haru Taninaka, are back, and with around 30 collegiate runners with sub-62 PBs entered this time expect a lot more to join the sub-61 club too.

 78th Kagawa Marugame International Half Marathon